theodore86/vagrantenv/docs/vagrant/issues.md

 ### "Authentication failure" on vagrant up
 ------------------------------------------

-On **Windows** you may encounter authentication failure once the VM is booted (e.g. *TestVM: Warning: Authentication failure.
+On **Windows** you may encounter authentication failure once the VM is booted (e.g. *Sandbox: Warning: Authentication failure.
 Retrying...*).

 To fix this, do the following: